adharbert/redux-toolkit-test/README.md

 ## Things to look for:
 - See how redux createSplice works.
 - Products has a reference to categories, see how the display & reducer handles grabbing data from the store.
+- For anything that needs to load globally, like lookup values.
+Load them from App.jsx.
+That way they will be available regardless of component.